Outer Space Meets Cyberspace: What Space Travel Can Teach Us About Cybersecurity

 By Jim Rohde | Director of Pre-Sales Engineering, CRITICALSTART

 June 19, 2020

-As the Director of Pre-Sales Engineering, Jim is responsible for leading a team of security experts supporting technical conversations for CRITICALSTART’s products and services.
+As the VP of Pre-Sales Engineering, Jim is responsible for leading a team of security experts supporting technical conversations for Critical Start’s products and services.
 Previously, Jim held leadership roles at large Managed Security Service providers including Secureworks & Trustwave where he received numerous awards for exceeding customer and company objectives.
 Jim’s expertise in a multitude of security domains over his career has made him a sought after trusted advisor for organizations of all sizes.

 You may also be interested in…

 - Consumer Education(40)